Outward Migration of Super-Jupiters: Simulations

 The code is run in the frame centered on the star and co-rotating with the planet.
 We therefore include the indirect potential due to the acceleration of the star by the planet.
 Further details regarding the indirect potential are in Appendix \ref{sec:app_ind}.

+We divide the mesh into nearly square cells, with dimensions $\Delta \ln r = \Delta\phi=$ constant throughout the domain.
 For the bulk of our simulations, we use a resolution of 8 cells per scale height.
 In Appendix \ref{sec:app_conv} (Figure \ref{fig:conv}), we show with an example simulation that this grid-size is adequate for determining the total torque injected by the planet.

 The principal result of each simulation is the torque on the disk in steady-state, $\Delta T$, which is the sum of the (positive) torque on the outer disk and the (negative) torque on the inner disk: \be \Delta T = -\int_{{\rm disk}} \Sigma \ppderiv{\Phi_p}{\phi} r dr d\phi , \ee where $\Phi_p$ is the planet's gravitational potential, and $\Sigma$ is the gas surface density.
 The {\it normalized torque} is $\Delta T/ ({\dot{M}\ell_p})$, where $\ell_p = r_p^2 \Omega_p$.
 It is a function only of our three basic parameters---$\alpha$, $h$, and the planet-star mass ratio ($q$); in particular, it is independent of $\dot{M}$ and hence of disk mass.